-- Unacknowledged use of the ideas and work of others whether that be in written, oral, or graphic form (plagiarism)
+- unacknowledged use, whether intentional or unintentional, of the ideas and work of others whether that be in written, oral, or graphic form (plagiarism)

-When applying for admission to CCRTC, students accept the right of the CCRTC to collect and maintain personal information.
-This includes the use of any photographs in which a student may appear for CCRTC-approved publications.
+In accepting the offer of admission to CCRTC, a student acknowledges the right of CCRTC to collect and maintain personal information under its Student Records and Privacy of Information (210) policy.
+This includes the use of any photographs in which a student may appear for college-approved publications.

 CCRTC is committed to protecting the confidentiality and privacy of the personal information in every reasonable manner.
-CCRTC will not disclose the confidential contents of a student record outside itself, unless compelled by law to do so, or when authorized by the student in writing.
-An electronic record of students' achievement is preserved permanently.
+CCRTC will not disclose the confidential contents of a student record outside CCRTC, unless compelled by law to do so, or when authorized by the student in writing.
+An electronic record of a student’s achievement is preserved permanently.

 Students have the right to inspect all documents contained in their own records, with the exception of documents which have been supplied to or by CCRTC with the understanding that they remain confidential (e.g., letters of reference).

-It is CCRTC policy to make available to all inquirers the following information:
+It is CCRTC policy to make available to all legitimate inquirers the following information:

 - confirmation of registration during a particular semester

 - confirmation of program completion and graduation.